 This Annual Report on Form 10-K contains "forward-looking" statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, and as defined in the U.S. Private Securities Litigation Reform Act of 1995 (the "PSLRA").
 All statements other than statements of historical fact included in this Form 10-K, including statements regarding the Company's future financial condition, results of operations, plans, objectives, expectations, future performance, business operations or business prospects, are forward-looking statements.
 Words such as "believes," "expects," "anticipates," "will," "could," "plans, "estimates," "predicts," "goals," "should," "will," "could," "would," "may," forecast," "seeks," and other similar expressions and variations of such words are intended to identify forward-looking statements and are included, along with this statement, with the intention these forward-looking statements be covered by the safe harbor provisions for forward-looking statements contained in the PSLRA.
 Forward-looking statements are neither historical facts, nor assurances of future performance.
-Instead, such statements are based only on our beliefs, expectations and assumptions regarding the future, which may not prove to be accurate, and are subject to known and unknown risks and uncertainties, many of which are outside of our control.
-These risks and uncertainties could cause actual events or results to differ materially from our historical experience and management's present expectations or projections.
+Instead, such statements are based only on our beliefs, expectations and assumptions regarding the future, which may not prove to be accurate, and are subject to known and unknown risks and uncertainties and assumptions regarding the future, which may not prove to be accurate, and are subject to known and unknown risks and uncertainties, many of which are outside of our control.
 These risks and uncertainties are discussed in this Annual Report on Form 10-K (including, but not limited to, Part I, Item 1a.
 Risk Factors).
-Any forward-looking statement speaks only as of the date on which it is made.
+Any forward-looking statements speaks only as of the date on which it is made.
 You are cautioned not to place undue reliance on any forward-looking statements.
-Except as required by law, we undertake no obligation to publicly update or release any revisions to these forward-looking statements t
+Except as required by law, we undertake no obligation to publicly update or release any revisions to these forward-looking statements to reflect any events or circumstances